Geometric-Aware Low-Light Image and Video Enhancement via Depth Guidance: Experiment

 \subsection{Experimental Settings}

-\textbf{Datasets.} We assessed the proposed framework using various LLIE/LLVE datasets, which include SDSD-indoor~\cite{wang2021sdsd}, SDSD-outdoor~\cite{wang2021sdsd}, LOLv2~\cite{yang2021sparse}, SMID~\cite{chen2019seeing}, SID~\cite{chen2018learning}, and DAVIS2017~\cite{pont20172017}. \textbf{SDSD}: The videos in SDSD were captured in dynamic pairs using electromechanical equipment.
-Consequently, it is employed in both LLIE and LLVE tasks. \textbf{LOLv2}: LOLv2 is subdivided into LOLv2-real and LOLv2-synthetic.
-LOLv2-real comprises real-world low-/normal-light image pairs for training and testing.
-LOLv2-synthetic was generated by analyzing the illumination distribution in the RAW format. \textbf{SMID}: MID is a static video dataset consisting of frames captured with short exposures and corresponding ground truth obtained using long exposures. \textbf{SID}: The collection approach for SID is similar to that of SMID but introduces additional challenges with extreme situations.
-For both SMID and SID, we use full images and convert RAW data to RGB since our work focuses on LLE in the RGB domain. \textbf{DAVIS2017}: The utilization of the DAVIS dataset for LLE was initially proposed by \cite{zhang2021learning}.
+\textbf{Datasets.} We assessed the proposed framework using various LLIE/LLVE datasets, which include SDSD-indoor~\cite{wang2021sdsd}, SDSD-outdoor~\cite{wang2021sdsd}, LOLv2~\cite{yang2021sparse}, SMID~\cite{chen2019seeing}, SID~\cite{chen2018learning}, and DAVIS2017~\cite{pont20172017}. \begin{itemize} \item \textbf{SDSD}: The videos in SDSD were captured in dynamic pairs using electromechanical equipment. \item \textbf{LOLv2}: LOLv2 is subdivided into LOLv2-real and LOLv2-synthetic, and they are commonly utilized in LLIE. \item \textbf{SMID and SID}: SMID is a static video dataset consisting of frames captured with short exposures and ground truth obtained using long exposures.
+The collection approach for SID is similar to that of SMID but introduces additional challenges with extreme situations.
+For both SMID and SID, we use full images and convert RAW data to RGB since our work focuses on LLE in the RGB domain. \item \textbf{DAVIS2017}: The utilization of the DAVIS dataset for LLE was initially proposed by \cite{zhang2021learning}.
 It synthesizes low-light and normal-light video pairs with dynamic motions.
-In comparison to \cite{zhang2021learning}, we further incorporate the degradation of noise into low-light videos, in addition to invisibility, aligning more closely with real-world low-light videos.
-All training and testing splits adhere to the guidelines specified in the original papers.
+In comparison to \cite{zhang2021learning}, we further incorporate the degradation of noise into low-light videos, in addition to invisibility, aligning more closely with real-world low-light videos. \end{itemize} All training/testing splits adhere to the guidelines specified in the original papers.

 \textbf{Metrics.} To assess the performance of various frameworks, we employ full-reference image quality evaluation metrics.
 Specifically, we utilize peak signal-to-noise ratio (PSNR) and structural similarity (SSIM)~\cite{wang2004image}.